SUN-XIN/know-your-friends/README.md

 # Time Organization
 * Phase1: understand subject (no anything about technique)
 Understand the objective, especially the definition of categories:
     Best Friend, Crush, Most seen and Mutual Love.
 Imagine all the use cases, and think about the exceptional case for each category.

 * Phase2: basic thinking about technique
 Tool to use (Protobuf + gRPC + Kafka)
 Input/Output
 DB kind (Redis + ScyllaDB)
 known/unknown element

 * Phase3: explore the unknown element (Protobuf + gRPC)

 * Phase4: explore the unknown element (ScyllaDB)

+* Phase5: explore the unknown element (kafka producer/consumer)

-* Phase5: pseudo code (frame) + find out some difficulties
+* Phase6: pseudo code (frame) + find out some difficulties

-* Phase6: resolve the difficulties and fill the code
+* Phase7: resolve the difficulties and fill the code

-* Phase7: finish the code and test with the different work-flows
+* Phase8: finish the code and test with the different work-flows

-* Phase8: Doc
+* Phase9: Doc

 # Analyze subject
 * relation of categories